VamuveTV/3DTrajMaster/README.md

     python load_dataset.py
     ```

-2. Visualize the 6DoF pose sequence via Open3D as follows.
+2. Visualize the 6DoF pose sequence via Open3D as follows:

     ```bash
     python vis_trajecotry.py
     ```
     After running the visualization script, you will get an interactive window like this.
-Note that we have converted the right-handed coordinate system (Open3D) to the left-handed coordinate system in order to better align with the motion trajectory of the video
+Note that we have converted the right-handed coordinate system (Open3D) to the left-handed coordinate system in order to better align with the motion trajectory of the video:

     <img src="imgs/vis_objstraj.png" width="350" />